Table of Contents

 What if it becomes unsafe in the area where my child is serving?

-In the event that the area where an SM/STM is serving becomes seriously unstable, the Career Missionaries would notify the office.
+In the event that the area where an SM/STM is serving becomes seriously unstable, the Career Missionaries will notify the office.
 You would then be notified of the possibility of danger.
-In the event an area was known to be dangerous, all SM/STMs would be evacuated immediately.
+In the event an area becomes legitimately dangerous, all SM/STMs will be evacuated immediately, probably to a neighboring country until things settle down.
 All of our projects have emergency evacuation plans developed for their location.

 How much will this cost?
 What are the out-of-pocket expenses for our family?